biohazard999/Xenial.Framework/docs/guide/model-builders-conventions.md

 ::: tip
-You also can use the shorthand `NotAllowingEdit()` to achieve the same result.
+The same result can be achieved with the shorthand `NotAllowingEdit()`.
 :::

 ## ConventionBuilder - Except

-If the desired result is to apply an attribute to most but notall of the properties of the business object then the framework has the `Except` method that can be applied to
+If the desired result is to apply an attribute to most but not all of the properties of the business object then the framework has the `Except` method that can be applied to
 `ForAllProperties` which acts acts as a filter.
 The code below illustrates how only properties `Value2` and `Value4` should be editable, with the rest being un-editable.

 <<< @/guide/samples/model-builder-convention/Sensor.ModelBuilder.ForAllProperties.Except.cs{16-19}